ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

         3. After the iterations finish there will be an only one array which its elements are not added since the comparing while loop checks for whether the size of each the arrays are met
         .
 Use two while loops to add all of the left small arrays elements into the bigger array.
         4. Time complexity O(m+ n).
-    6. Space complexity O(n).
+    6. Space complexity O(n). .If stack frames is counted, then it's O(n)+ O(log n).
 [Explained here. ](https://www.youtube.com/watch?v=0nlPxaC2lTw&t=602s)Not an in-place algorithm.
 Naive version O(n logn) due to keeping all the arrays without deletion leads to n memory allocation in each level and since we are doing a total of log n allocations the complexity is O(n logn).
 If we delete the unused arrays we will have at most n (the left sub array and right subarray )+ right subbarays childs n / 2 + n / 4 + n/ 8... which is O(2n) which is O(n).
     7. Stable sorting algorithm since making "L <= R" ensures that both array have the original order reserved since we favor the left side before right side.
 E.g 1 2 2 2 3 => Left, 2 2 2 4 5 => Right.
 If we favor right over left, the order will be changed since the original array is 1 2 2 2 3 2 2 2 4 5.
     8. Time complexity O(n logn).
 Merge is O(m + n) = O(n) since m = n = n / 2, for loops are total of O(0 to middle) + O(middle to len(array)) = O(n).